If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 “Are your email campaigns underperforming?” reads the first line of copy on this landing page.
 The following two questions are similar: “Are your emails ending up in the spam folder?
 Is email the lifeline of your business?”
 This is all leading toward Alec Beglarian’s email marketing newsletter and consulting business.
 But starting with his target market’s existing concerns sets him up to provide solutions further down the page.

-15. Brightbox for Business — For B2B Ecommerce
+15. Brightbox for Business Landing Page — For B2B Ecommerce

 The Takeaway: Highlight the hidden benefits.